sourcegraph/handbook/content/departments/product-engineering/product/process/rollout_process.md

 ## Browser and IDE Extensions

 Sourcegraph Browser Extensions and IDE Extensions are released every two weeks on Mondays.
 Once a release is made, there will be a brief external review period.
 This external review period usually takes no longer than 2 days.
-The release status will be communicated and updated on our Slack channel (#growth-and-integrations) as mentioned below.
+The release status will be communicated and updated on our Slack channel (#integrations) as mentioned below.

 ### Before merge